-Exams: Exams are to be taken on the scheduled day (see below) online through Canvas using HonorLock.
+Exams: Exams are to be taken on the scheduled day (see below).
 Each exam is worth 100 points.
 Exams may include a combination of multiple choice, fill in the blank, labeling, true/false, and short answer.
-Exam material includes lectures, the textbook, videos shown in-class.
+Exam material includes lectures, the textbook, videos shown in-class, and guest speakers.

 In-class Discussions: In-class discussions based on assigned readings will occur according to the schedule below.
 During specified class times, the instructor will provide 1-3 questions during class which students will first individually answer on Canvas discussion boards.
+Paper submissions will be accepted in cases of technical issues only if they are turned into the instructor immediately by the student themselves and have the student's name.
 Next, students will discuss the questions in small groups chosen randomly and assigned by the instructor.
 Finally, we will discuss the questions as a class.